Slamy/Wiki_MiSTer/MiSTer-CRT-Guide.md

-MiSTer FPGA project, while mainly  focused on HDMI output, is at the moment also the best all-in-one emulation solution for displaying old consoles and microcomputers on CRT sets.
+MiSTer FPGA project, while mainly  focused on HDMI output, is at the moment also the best all-in-one emulation solution for displaying [old consoles and microcomputers on CRT sets](https://docs.google.com/spreadsheets/d/1-Le6cJ0Fzxgo3pglolequL6Fq1WynjaPWTT_jkZlBbI/edit#gid=1304126374).
 Most of MiSTer's cores should output image representing the original sources 1:1 natively and with few adjustments necessary.

 The whole subject is quite vast though, seeing as CRT hardware can be quite varied and cause compatibility issues.
 Also, different cores might output the signal in different ways, or still have some bugs present.
 This wiki is an attempt to consolidate the current knowledge regarding this topic and present it in a concise manner, while also serving as a first-stop resource for solving assorted problems.

-As of March 2022 this guide is still considered work-in-progress, seeing we've only just started writing it, and MiSTer itself is constantly evolving - cores are being improved and new solutions appear.
-If you spot any mistakes and/or can contribute something new you are welcome to edit this wiki.
+As of March 2022 this guide is still considered work-in-progress, seeing we've only just started writing it, and MiSTer itself is constantly evolving - cores are being improved and new solutions appear. **If you spot any mistakes and/or can contribute something new you are welcome to edit this wiki**.
 Please try to let us know on the [forums](https://misterfpga.org/viewtopic.php?t=4373) or [Discord](https://discord.com/invite/misterfpga) though, so we can cross-check the new information and learn about it too.

 Some disclaimers:
 -all (ok, 99.73%) of the settings/solutions here have been tested and proven working, but they still might not work on your setup.
 There are many quirky situations possible in the CRT world.